[Last updated February 10, 2026]

 Community residential care

-• Assisted living facilities: Assisted living communities are excellent options for Veterans to live in a safe and communal yet homelike environment.
-These communities provide rooms and apartments for their residents as well as housekeeping services, planned activities, and other amenities.
-Most states also require that the facilities provide daily meals.
-Other added services might include medication management, assistance with activities of daily living, and others.
-These facilities are not run by VA.
+• Assisted living facilities: Assisted living communities are excellent options for Veterans to live in a safe, communal, and homelike environment.
+These communities provide assistance with activities of daily living, housekeeping services, planned activities, and other amenities.
+They are not run by VA.

 VA home loans and disability housing grants for Veterans aging in place